varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 }
 ```

-Here, we need to expose multiple interfaces for even more fine-grained control. `Mode` doesn't make sense here:
+Here, we need to expose multiple interfaces for even more fine-grained control. `Mode` as a generic name doesn't really
+work here:

 ```kotlin
 sealed interface Anchor : StylePropertyValue {
   sealed interface HorizOrCenter : Anchor